 - (15% of score) Votes: What was the idea's ranking in votes in its category entering the finals?

 The judges will determine a score for each idea in the Judging phase based on the criteria categories contained herein.
 Each criteria category will be scored on a scale from 0 to 10 and weighted based on the percentages outlined above.

 Each idea's score will be averaged among the judges.
 Each idea in the Judging phase will be divided into groups of Small, Medium, and Large ideas and ranked based on score.
-The Aviva Community Fund will fund one idea from each price point, starting with the highest ranked ideas, and then keep funding ideas until the entire Aviva Community Fund has been allocated, including the Broker Prize and At-Risk-Youth prize.
+The Aviva Community Fund will then award funds to one idea from each price point, starting with the highest ranked ideas, and then keep funding ideas until the entire Aviva Community Fund has been allocated.

 The Broker prize will be given to a Broker-supported idea of any size, Up to $150,000 will be reserved for the Broker prize.

 The At-Risk-Youth prize will be given to one idea of any size, -Up to $150,000 will be reserved for the At-Risk-Youth prize.

 The Aviva Community Fund will identify at least eight judges plus 2 additional participants - a Broker judge and an employee judge - to evaluate ideas that make it to the finals of the competition.
 Also there will be judges appointed to judge the At-Risk Youth ideas, should no At-Risk Youth ideas become finalists.

 If Aviva believes there may be a conflict of interest based on a relationship between a judge and an idea submitter, that judge's scores may not be included in that idea's evaluation.